Ilyasse-B/UltimateEV-Sustainibility-Dashboard/README.md

 # UltimateEV-Sustainibility-Dashboard
-A dashboard web app created using React for dashboard.ultimateev.com
+A dashboard web app created using React for Ultimate EV's [sustainibility dashboard](https://dashboard.ultimateev.com) for Schools